ethanmiller1/Family-Ideas/Apps.md

 | Zelle                                              |        |       | !         |
 | ZOOM Cloud Meetings                                |        |       | !         |
 | [Samsung] Always On Display                        |        |       |           |

+There are 167 apps I want to have on an iPhone